VanLeu22/GRC-Capstone/README.md

 ## Introduction

-For this project I was tasked with analyzing an Organization's ('Oscorp') cybersecurity status and designing a comprehensive cybersecurity program utilizing the NIST CSF 2.0 to uplift Oscorp's security posture.
+For this project I was tasked with analyzing an Organization's ('Oscorp') cybersecurity status and designing a comprehensive cybersecurity program utilizing the NIST CSF 2.0 to uplift its security posture.
 I was given a 'current status' report, much like one that would be compiled after initial investigations and interviews with employees and stakeholders.
 Using the NIST CSF, I conducted a pass/fail assesment and presented recommendations for improvement.
 I decided to start with a short presentation to stakeholders to explain the framework and roadmap and ended with presenting them with a comprehensive list of recomendations and procedures to be implemented.

 ## CSF Core Functions
 The CSF Core Functions — GOVERN, IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER — organize cybersecurity outcomes at their highest level.